AmazingAmpharos/OoT-Randomizer/README.md

 #### Bug Fixes
 * Bunny Hood speed bonus now applies correctly in cases other than child running at full speed.
 * Avoid crashing on some systems when using child items as adult.
+* Ensure Ice Traps have valid models if they can be seen.
 * Limit Kokiri Tunic RGB values in Glitched Logic to prevent Weirdshot crashes.
 * Prevent an errant `@` from showing up in Triforce Hunt.
 * Allow playthrough to collect a second 'Bottle with Letter' as its first empty bottle.